 Your tailor-made master's programme

 Students with a background in environmental sciences, social sciences and ICT first follow basic geo-information and remote sensing courses.
-They can create their individual programme by:
+After that the programme has no formal specialisations.
+This allows students to, in consultation with the study advisor, tailor their programme to fit their own interests, wishes and needs.
+They can do that that by:

 - selecting advanced geo-information and remote sensing courses;

-- selecting advanced courses in their original or in new domains;
+- selecting advanced courses in their original or new domains;

 - choosing specific topics in the academic consultancy training part of the Remote Sensing and GIS integration course; and